Oklahoma Girl Scout murders

 The Oklahoma Girl Scout murders took place on the morning of June 13, 1977, at Camp Scott in Mayes County, Oklahoma, United States.
 The victims were three Girl Scouts, between the ages of 8 and 10, who were raped and murdered.
 Their bodies were then left on a trail leading to the campsite's showers, about 150 yd from their tent.
-The case was classified as solved when Gene Leroy Hart, a local jail escapee with a history of violence, and rape, was arrested.
+The case was classified as solved when Gene Leroy Hart, a local jail escapee with a history of violence and rape, was arrested.
 However, Hart was acquitted in March 1979 after a jury unanimously returned a verdict of not guilty.
-In 2022, it was announced that DNA testing in the case, although officially inconclusive, strongly suggests Hart’s involvement in the crime.
-The case remains officially unsolved.

 Less than two months before the murders, during an on-site training session, a counselor at Camp Scott discovered that her belongings had been ransacked and her doughnuts had been stolen.
 Inside the empty doughnut box was a hand-written note, stating in capital letters, "We are on a mission to kill three girls in tent one."
 The director of that camp session treated the note as a prank, and it was discarded.

+DNA testing performed in 1989 was officially inconclusive, as it did reconfirm Hart – a member of the Cherokee Nation – as a suspect, but did not narrow the pool of possible suspects enough, showing that it applied to 1 in 7,700 Native Americans.
+DNA testing performed in 2017, taking advantage of a further 28 years of advances in testing, strongly suggests Hart’s involvement in the crime, though the case remains officially unsolved.

 Discovery of the bodies

 At around 7 p.m. on Sunday, June 12, 1977, the night before camp started, the girls huddled in their tents.
-Among them were Lori Lee Farmer (8), Doris Denise Milner (10), and Michelle Heather Guse (9).
+Among them were Lori Lee Farmer (8), Doris Denise Milner (10), and Michele Heather Guse (9).
 The girls were all residents of Broken Arrow, Oklahoma, a suburb of Tulsa.
-They were sharing tent #7 in the camp's "Kiowa" unit which was located the farthest from the camp counselor's tent, and partially obscured by the camp’s showers.
+They were sharing tent #7 in the camp's "Kiowa" unit, which was located the farthest from the camp counselors' tent and partially obscured by the camp’s showers.